 You study two degrees at the same time in a single programme of study.
 It’s usually possible to complete two three-year degrees in four to five years.
-You need to maintain a B grade average across all papers and do papers from each degree every year.
+You need to maintain a B grade average across all courses and do courses from each degree every year.

 The difference between double degrees and conjoint programmes is that in the double degrees you apply for and enrol separately in each of the two degrees.
 If you’re considering doing this, it’s important that you contact AUT to discuss your plans.
 Double degrees can be completed either one after the other or concurrently.

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.